Frank Kreith

-Frank Kreith (15 December 1922 – 8 January 2018) was an American mechanical engineer.
+Frank Kreith (15 December 1922 – 8 January 2018) was an American mechanical engineer known for his work in heat transfer and solar energy, and for the widely used textbook Principles of Heat Transfer.

+Early life and education

-Born in Vienna, Kreith fled Austria after the annexation of Austria into Nazi Germany in 1938 as a member of the Kindertransport.
+Kreith was born in Vienna in 1922.
+He fled Austria after the annexation of Austria into Nazi Germany in 1938 as a member of the Kindertransport.
 He obtained degrees from the University of California, Berkeley (1945), the University of California, Los Angeles (1949) and the University of Paris (1965).

+Career

-Kreith worked at the Jet Propulsion Laboratory, received a fellowship from the Daniel and Florence Guggenheim Foundation to study at Princeton University and taught at Berkeley and Lehigh University before becoming a faculty member at University of Colorado Boulder in 1959.
-He was head of the Solar Thermal Conversion research branch at the Solar Energy Research Institute (SERI) and subsequently served as the ASME Legislative Fellow at the National Conference of State Legislators, advising lawmakers on energy and environmental issues.
-Kreith published more than 100 articles in peer-reviewed journals, authored or edited 15 books (among them the seminal textbook Principles of Heat Transfer), and was the Journal of Solar Energy Engineering's editor-in-chief from 1980 to 1987.
+Kreith worked at the Jet Propulsion Laboratory and received a fellowship from the Daniel and Florence Guggenheim Foundation to study at Princeton University.
+He taught at Berkeley and Lehigh University before becoming a faculty member at the University of Colorado Boulder in 1959.
+He was head of the Solar Thermal Conversion research branch at the Solar Energy Research Institute (SERI) and subsequently served as the ASME Legislative Fellow at the National Conference of State Legislatures, advising lawmakers on energy and environmental issues.

+His contributions to Mechanical Engineering were recognized with many of the highest awards in the field, including the Robert Henry Thurston Lecture Award, which Kreith received in 1991.
+This is the oldest named lectureship in mechanical engineering, presented annually by ASME to an engineer for notable contributions to the field.

+Research and publications

+Kreith published more than 100 articles in peer-reviewed journals and authored or edited 15 books, among them the textbook Principles of Heat Transfer.
+He was editor-in-chief of the Journal of Solar Energy Engineering from 1980 to 1987.